benjaminweymouth/PyBank-Python-Data-Structures-Analysis/docs/PyBankExample/index.md

-# Python for Finance: Methods / Data Structures
+# Python for Finance: PyBank Example

-## Code Explanation & Dataset
+## PyBank: Code Explanation & Dataset

-The purpose of this code is to demonstrate Python proficiency in working with CSV files, lists, dictionaries, loops and particulary nested data structures.
+The purpose of this PyBank code is to demonstrate Python proficiency in working with CSV files, lists, dictionaries, loops and particulary nested data structures.

 The code below is a Python script for analyzing the financial records of a fictional company.
 I utilize a dataset: budget_data.csv.
 This dataset is composed of two columns, Date and Profit/Losses.
 This code originally appeared in a Jupyter notebook on Github.